kostyaVyrodov/education/aws/NOTES_BEFORE_TEST.md

 - **Redshift Spectrum** allows to execute SQL on exabytes of unstructured queries
 - 1 launch config per Autoscaling group
 - **Lambda@Edge** is a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency.
+- It's not possible to stop EC2 instance based Instance Store
+- It's possible to encrypt AMI, and now it's possible to launch directly encrypted AMI, not need to unencrypt it
+- Reserved instances types: convertible and standard.
+Convertible allows to change AZ, Size, Networking type and etc.
+- Spot instances allocation strategies:
+    - LowestPrice.
+Can come from the same location and be close to each other and from the same pool
+    - Diversified.
+Distributed across pool
+    - CapacityOptimized.
+The Spot instances come from the pool with optimal capacity for the number of instances that are launching
+- AMI region based.
+When you copy it from region to other, you pay money
+- Elastic IP is regional!
+- CloudWatch alarms react on metrics
+- CloudWatch Event reacts on events itself that ocures in AWS
+- Regional services: AMIs, EIP, Security Group, EBS Snapshot.
+- AZs: EBS, Instance
+- To make EBS available outside AZ -> create a snapshot and restore it in other AZ
+- Possible to update properties of EBS without detaching
+- Possible to share snapshot by modifying access permissions
+- A snapshot is constrained to region where it's created
+- Not possible to delete snapshot of EBS root device that belongs to AMI
+- To share a snapshot, you have to copy to other region and you'll have a new snapshot
+- 1 Mount target per AZ
+- S3 prefixes allows to achieve better performance.
+Maximum performance might restricted by KMS
+- Object lock provides write once, read money model.
+Prevents objects to be deleted for some amount of time
+- Governance mode prevents objects to be overwritten or deleted, unless users have special permissions.
+- Compliance mode doesn't allow to modify objects event for a root user.
+Retention time can't be changed
+- Legal hold is same a retention period, but for versions
+- Object lock can be applied on individual objects, or on across the bucket
+- S3 select allows to retrieve subset of data via SQL
+- AWS DataSync allows to move big amount of data from your storage to S3
+- Athena is analytical service that allows to get data from S3 to analyze it, perform additional manipulations.
+Good for querying logs, generating business reports
+- Macie is ML thing that analyzes S3 data and monitors access pattens, allowing to alert in case of some suspicious actions.
+It also analyzes CloudTrail log
+- S3 select is optimization to save money on actual fetching of data
+- Spot block allows to prevent terminating of EC2 instances up to 6 hours
+- Spot instances are not good for: persistent workloads, critical job, databases
+- spot fleet combines spot + ondemand instances to rich desirable capacity
+- spot fleet strategies: lowest price (default), capacityOptimized, diversified, InstancePoolsToUseCount
+- EC2 hibernate save RAM to EBS and use it when you start the instance.
+Good for processes that needs long time to initialize.
+Hybernation requires root volume ot be encrypted
+- **Enhanced computing**: AWS Parallel Cluster and AWS Batch
+- AWS Batch is a service that allows to specify a job and launch it on thousands of instances
+HPC: DataTransfer (Snowball, AWS DataSync, DirectConnect), Computing (EC2 instances, EC2 fleets, placement groups, Enhances Networking, EFA), Orchestrate Automation (Batch and ParallelCluster)
+- AWS WAF (Web App Firewall) monitors HTTP and HTTPS that are forwarded to ALB, CloudFront and API Gateway.
+Prevents SQL, XSS.
+Possible to block IP, Country, Values in header, regex strings, length of requests.
+App level firewall.
+ACL allows to block IP addresses
+- AWS shield against DDoS.
+- DynamoDB On-Demand backup, doesn't hit performance.
+Point in time recovery: up to 35 days.
+Not enabled by default.
+About 5 mins to restore
+- DynamoDB Multi Master tables across different regions
+- DMS allows to migrate from different dbs to different sources db.
+MySQL -> Oracle
+- DynamoDB is encrypted in rest
+- EMR - big data platform similar to spark, hadoop, Petabyte scale to analyze, cheaper.
+Faster than spark
+- Enhanced computing for computing, EMR for big data
+- EMR consists of Master node, Task node and Core node.
+When Master finishes working the all data is erased.
+It's possible to set up storing logs in S3 bucket
+- Permissions boundaries allow to control a set of max amount of permissions given to somebody
+- RAM helps to share resources across different accounts
+- Geoproximity routing - your location + resources location
+- Gateway endpoints allows to get access to public resources like S3 and DynamoDB within AWS VPC
+- VPC Private Link allows to share one vpc for another vpc.
+Requires ENI in customer and ELB in Service
+- VPN CloudHub similar as AWS TransitGateway - allows to perform VPN connection to other networks
+- Private IP is cheaper than Public IP
+- Communication within AZ is free
+- Security group can't span VPCs
+- NAT Gateway should be inside public subnet
+- DNS based traffic is not monitored by flow log
+- **ENI warm attach** is when ENI is stopped. **ENI hot attach** when it's running. **ENI cold attach** when it's being launched
+- DynamoDB good for session storing, storing metadata files.
+BLOB data is good for oracle DB
+- EBS snapshots don't affect anything.
+You can easily use it.

 What to refresh:
 - Elastic IP for instances